circonus/product-docs/passport/registration-tokens.md

 Navigate to the **Passport > Registration Tokens** list view page and click on **Create token** to create and specify an expiration date and then click **Save**.

-All successfully created registration tokens will populate in the list view page seen below.
+All successfully created registration tokens will populate the list view page seen below.

 ![Registration list view image](./img/registration-token-list-view.png)